-Description of each Owners, occupants To whom of the several parcels of private property to be taken. and others interested in each parcel.
-Compensation. payable.
+Description of each of the several parcels of private property to be taken.
+Owners, occupants and others interested in each parcel.
+Compensation.
+To whom payable. - N

 The different descriptions of the property and the names of the occupants, owners and others interested therein may be inserted in said blank verdict, under the direction of the probate court, before it is submitted to the jury, or it may be done by the jury.